Skip to content

 UNDERGRADUATE RESEARCH

 Angelo State undergraduate students have the opportunity to do grant-funded, faculty-mentored research or other creative endeavors regardless of their academic major.
 Students can apply for year-long, single-semester, or travel grant opportunities, and then work one-on-one with an award-winning faculty member in their field of study.
-At the end of each spring semester, students can display the results of their research at the Undergraduate Research Symposium.
+At the end of each spring and fall semester, students can display the results of their research at the Undergraduate Research Symposium.

 CLASS SIZE